resource-watch/slate/source/includes/api/_dataset.md

 When fetching datasets, you can request additional entities to be loaded.
 The following entities are available:

-* `widget` - loads all widgets associated with a given dataset.
+* `widget` - loads all widgets associated with each dataset.
-* `layer` - loads all layers associated with a given dataset.
+* `layer` - loads all layers associated with each dataset.
-* `vocabulary` - loads all vocabulary entities associated with a given dataset.
+* `vocabulary` - loads all vocabulary entities associated with each dataset.
-* `metadata` - loads all metadata associated with a given dataset.
+* `metadata` - loads all metadata associated with each dataset.
 * `user` - loads the name, email address and role of the author of the dataset.
-If you do not issue this request as an ADMIN user, or if no user data is available, the `user` object will be empty.
+If you do not issue this request as an `ADMIN` user, or if no user data is available, the `user` object will be empty.

 **Note:** If you include related entities (e.g. layers) with query filters, the filters will not cascade to the related entities.